Red Deer

 Red deer are Scotland’s largest surviving native wild land mammal.

 They have a body size a little smaller than a domestic donkey.
 Males are called stags and have antlers up to a metre long.
-These branch-like horns drop off in the spring and are grown again in the summer ready for the autumn rut, or breeding season.
-Stags live in small wandering groups, except during the rut when they become solitary and fight other stags for the control of a hind herd.
+These antlers drop off in February - March and are grown again in the summer ready for the autumn rut, or breeding season.

 Females are called hinds and they live in herds led by matriachs.
 Each hind herd spends their whole lives in one area and know it very well.
 The hinds give birth to single calves which have white spots, during May and June.